HR & Payroll Software from TankhaPay

 A human capital management system refers to the set of business practices, HR processes, and technologies that enable an organisation to acquire, manage, and develop human capital in an organised manner and on a large scale.
 Such a system takes a broad, organisation-wide view of human capital and helps manage it in a structured way.

-Elements of A Human Capital Management System
+Elements of A Human Capital Management (HCM) System

 The elements required for a human capital management system are as follows: